EnAccess/Cicada-FW/README.md

-# EnAccess cellular library

-The EnAccess library is an easy to use embedded library for IOT communication using a cellular modem.
+# Cicada - IoT Communications Module for Energy Access

+An easy way to get production ready, bi-directional communications for your IoT embedded device.

+This repository contains the source code for 2G, 3G, 4G modems (and wifi in the future).
+This library is platform agnostic, designed to be portable - including examples for mbed, FreeRTOS, or bare metal.
 It's focus is in transmission of MQTT packages using the Eclipse Paho MQTT Embedded C/C++ library, but it can be used for general IP communication as well.
-The library is platform agnostic and runs either on a bare metal microcontroller, as well as on top of an embedded OS.

 Dialing up the cellular modem, opening an IP channel and sending a MQTT packet can be done in less than 50 lines of code.